-The Republic is responsible for the information contained in this offering memorandum.
-The Republic has not authorized anyone to give you any other information, and the Republic takes no responsibility for any other information that others may give you.
+We are responsible for the information contained in this offering memorandum.
+We have not authorized anyone to give you any other information, and we take no responsibility for any other information that others may give you.
 You should not assume that the information contained in this offering memorandum is accurate as of any date other than the date on the front of this offering memorandum.